Aeldit/JsonParser/README.md

 ```

 > Notice how each struct (json, array, dict, value, item) or the parse function is prefixed with `ro`.
-For read-write mode, they will be prefixed by `rw`.
+For read-write mode, they will be prefixed by `rw`
->
-> In `rw` mode, the parsing functions return pointers for dicts and arrays, unlike in `ro` mode

 To read a json file in `ro` mode, call the `ro_parse()` function :
 ```c